 Make Notes of What Everyone Will Say

 Interventions with many people can get chaotic quickly, so make sure everyone sticks to the plan.
-Assign something specific to everyone and have them rehearse it before the intervention.
+Assign something specific to everyone and have them rehearse it beforehand.
 Set strict rules about the tone of voice you’ll use, which means no yelling, no judgment, and no insults towards the addict.

 If someone starts being rude, ask them to leave.
 Also, assign an order in which the attendees will speak.
 No one can speak before their turn and steer the conversation the other way.
 Everyone should say something different from the others to avoid sounding preachy or complacent.